 All sources cited in the main text must be included alphabetically in the reference list.
 In the reference list, single-author entries precede multiple-author entries when citing multiple works by the same author.

-- (1) Bibliographic information of non-English references should be written in English just as presented in the original sources.
+(1) Bibliographic information of non-English references should be written in English just as presented in the original sources.
 If it is not presented in English in the original sources, translate it in English.
-Official English titles of publishers or organizations should be used. - (2) When the work has more than seven authors, include only the first six names, an ellipsis, and the final name.
-After the sixth author's name, use an ellipsis in place of the author names, and provide the final author name.
+Official English titles of publishers or organizations should be used.